 My personal favorite would be the various upcycling ideas one can implement with that old headboard you are very sentimental about.
 From towel racks to kitchen cabinets or welcome signs, your soon-to-be-discarded headboard can become a very important piece in your life once again.

 Where upcycling tends to be radical and embrace new ideas, recycling is more staid and old-fashioned.
 However, its less-than-radical approach doesn’t make the recycling option any less important than upcycling.
-In fact, it is pretty cool for those who are quite attached to a household item that is way past its prime, and are not so inclined to change its original function or purpose.
+In fact, it is pretty cool to have an attachment to a household item that is way past its prime.
+This is because there is no inclination to change its original function or purpose.
 Instead of converting it to something else, you can breathe new life into that furniture piece with some touches of paint and a little bit of design and refinishing.

 With recycling, you don’t have to change the status quo?
 Deborah shows you how to keep that priceless vintage mirror with this how-to guide on refinishing.